vdclab/vdclab-wiki/ressources.md

 ---
-title: Ressources
+title: Resources
-description: This page list all the pages of the wiki of the ressources
+description: This page list all the pages of the wiki of the resources
 published: true
-date: 2020-04-30T04:02:07.627Z
+date: 2020-04-30T04:02:23.356Z
 tags: category
 ---